Worry Less

 Worrying is one of our human experiences(and it's pretty much default), which mean everyone experiences from time to time.
 Worrying can be seen as a form of thinking about future events that leave you feeling anxious and alarmed.

 Is worry = evil emotion?
 Just like the other emotion, they all here serve their purpose.
 Here is what worry works.
 Imagine you driving a car, and your brain tells you, "I might hit the other car", and you picture yourself bumped in the other car.
 But the thought reminds you to be extra careful about coming traffic and focus on the road, which is a helpful thought.
 However, when anxiety been intensified, you mind experience that image, as you will crash instead of you "might" hit the car in front.
 That pictures in your mind eye active the feeling and your brain think this is the reality you experience, your body gets into the fight or flight mode and the nervous system tighten, stay alert and help you prepare something "BIG" happen.
-In fact, well-managed worry has its upside on some level, such as:

 • Showing you are a caring person/parents/partners